jdrury/newsflash/README.md

 #####v0.1.0 Twitter Firehouse
 + Wire up connection to Twitter firehose.
 + Initialize socket.io to emit an event with each new tweet.
-+ Filter Twitter firehose for built-in keywords.
++ Filter Twitter firehose for built-in entities.
-+ Keywords are represented as squares that change color based on volume of tweets.
++ entities are represented as squares that change color based on volume of tweets.
 + Squares refresh with each new tweet.

 Newsflash - My individual capstone project at <a href="http://www.fullstackacademy.com">Fullstack Academy of Code</a>.